 SKETCH HISTORY OF

-and Police Volunteer Reserve, and
+and Police Volunteer Reserve, and the Civil Defence

-marksmanship and teach the safe handling of firearms
+and teach the safe handling of firearms at all

-facilities for the training of marksmen who may wish to participate
+the training of marksmen who may wish to participate

 The first Patron was the then